Centralizers, Clifforders, Polynomial Equivalence and $\omega$-equivalence of Matrices: Introduction

+To establish the connection between centralizers and polynomial equivalence, we recall the classical double centralizer theorem, which describes their relationship and will be invoked repeatedly throughout this paper.
+The theorem asserts that for any matrix $A$ over a field $\F$, $\mathcal{C}(\mathcal{C}(A))=\F[A]$, where $\F[A]$ denotes the unital subalgebra of $M_n(\F)$ generated by $A$ (see, for example, \cite[p.~113, Corollary~1]{Jacobson} and \cite[p.~106, Theorem~2]{Wedderburn}).
+The following statement is a direct corollary of this well-known theorem and the Cayley-Hamilton theorem. \begin{theorem} For $A, B \in M_n(\mathbb{F})$, we have $\mathcal{C}(A) = \mathcal{C}(B)$ if and only if there exist polynomials $f(x), g(x) \in \mathbb{F}[x]$ of degree at most $n-1$ such that $A = f(B)$ and $B = g(A)$. \end{theorem} Clifford algebra, also known as geometric algebra, has broad applications in geometry, calculus (particularly in exterior differentiation), differential geometry, Lie theory, and theoretical physics.
+For instance, Gu \cite{Gu} discussed its applications in physics, with particular emphasis on the differential connection of fields and torsion.
+The \emph{clifforder} of a matrix $A$, denoted by $\mathcal{C}\mathcal{L}(A)$, is defined as the set of all matrices that anti-commute with $A$, namely

 Notice that $\mathcal{C}\mathcal{L}(A)$ is a $\mathcal{C}(A)$-bimodule which is cyclic if $\mathcal{C}\mathcal{L}(A)$ contains an invertible matrix as we will see in Section \ref{clifforder}.
 In 1950, H.~S.~A.~Potter, a Scottish mathematician, published a note investigating pairs of matrices $A$ and $B$ satisfying $AB = \omega BA$.
 In that work, he referred to such pairs of complex $n \times n$ matrices as \emph{quasi-commutative}, a term later refined in~\cite{Holtz} as \emph{$\omega$-commutative}.
 In his original paper, Potter established a fundamental result on such matrices (see Theorem~\ref{Potter}).
-In this paper, we provide a completely new yet elementary proof of Potter’s theorem and derive several further results exploring quasi-commutative relations between matrices.
-Also, motivated by Potter’s work, we introduce new concepts related to quasi-commutativity.
-In this context, we restrict attention to the complex field, as the use of $p$-th roots of unity arises frequently.
-To prepare for the essential definition that follows, let $\omega$ denote a primitive $p$-th root of unity.
+In this paper, we present a completely new yet elementary proof of Potter’s theorem and establish several further results concerning quasi-commutative relations between matrices.
+Moreover, inspired by Potter's work, we provide new proofs of several notable results concerning quasi-commutativity.
+To set the stage for the following key definition, let $\omega$ denote a primitive $p$-th root of unity.
 For a fixed matrix $A$, the $\omega$-centralizer of $A$ is defined as